 Depending on the child’s level of interest, you could cut the flaps from brightly colored scrapbooking or construction paper.
 Then, affix the sentence strips to the colored paper.

 Publishing with flap books like this one is perfect for revealing the beginning, middle, and end of a story or short report.

 Cut the front cover of a file folder horizontally to form two or three flaps.

 Then cut the story into strips and glue the strips into the file folder under the corresponding flaps.
 If the story is longer than one page, simply staple additional (uncut) pages onto the back cover of the file folder.

-Open up a manila folder and fold the edges into the center to make a different type of flap book.
+Open up a manila folder and fold the edges into the center to make a different type of flap book (also called a lapbook).
 Your student can publish a nonfiction report by stapling it in the center and adding photos, illustrations, charts, maps, tables, or graphs to the two outside flaps.

-Your child could also use this idea to publish a narrative, using photos or drawings that illustrate parts of the story.
+Your child could also use this idea to publish a narrative.
+Encourage using photos or drawings to illustrate parts of the story.